The Complete Guide

-What is the CareShield Life scheme in a Few Sentences?
+What is The CareShield Life Insurance Scheme In A Few Sentences?

-CareShield Life is a basic long-term care insurance scheme for Singaporeans and Permanent Residents.
+CareShield Life is a long term care and disability insurance scheme for Singaporeans and Permanent Residents.
 It supports you at old age by providing a stream of income upon severe disability.

-Unlike the existing Eldershield scheme, CareShield Life is administered by the Ministry of Health Singapore.
-So it’s like MediShield Life.
-You pay premiums and receive payout directly from the Government.
+Unlike the existing Eldershield scheme, which is issued by private insurers, CareShield Life is administered directly by the Ministry of Health Singapore.

-And yes, Careshield life premiums are fully payable by Medisave.
+Premiums for CareShield Life are also fully payable by Medisave.

 Yes, you will enroll and receive long-term care coverage automatically as soon as you turn 30 years old.

-Let’s see how the new launch will affect you:
+Let’s see how the new CareShield Life scheme will affect you:

 Born between 1990 ~ 1980

-When it launches in mid 2020, you’ll receive a welcome letter from the new scheme and be enrolled into the new long-term care insurance scheme.
+You will receive a welcome letter from the Ministry of Health and be enrolled into the new long-term care insurance scheme – CareShield Life.

 Born in 1979 ~ 1970

-But the Government will still sign you up for CareShield Life to “make it more convenient to join CareShield life” (MOH).
+But the Government will still sign you up for the CareShield Life scheme.
+This is to “make it more convenient to join the scheme” (in the exact words of MOH).

-So if you don’t want it and wish to stick with the existi ElderShield scheme, opt out by 31 Dec 2023 and receive a full refund of the premiums paid.
+So if you don’t want it and wish to stick with the existing ElderShield insurance policy, opt out by 31 Dec 2023 and receive a full refund of the premiums paid.

 Born 1969 or earlier

-Since you already have ElderShield for quite some time, you won’t be required to join CareShield Life.
+Since you are already a Eldershield policyholder for a long time time, you won’t be required to join the new CareShield Life insurance.